Espyo/Life_of_Judd/readme.txt

         On expert difficulty, you get the same as intermediate, plus a slider for the percentage of unclaimed area.
     After deciding, press the Okay button on the right side of the screen.
     Once you do, you're shown your given values, the real percentages, and your score.
-    You get scored based on how accurately you estimated, on a scale of 0 to 100 points.
+    You get scored based on how accurately you estimated, on a scale from 0 to 100 points.

 ===============
 2) Tips